Using 401(K) Funds for Your Down Payment

 The drawback to a hardship withdrawal is that you will pay taxes and penalties on the amount withdrawn from your plan, which must be paid in the year of withdrawal.

 To avoid this tax, many people choose to borrow against their 401(K).
 Some plans allow you to borrow up to 50 percent of your account balance.
-You pay interest on the loan, but the interest goes back into your account so you are paying yourself.
-The money you receive is not taxable as long it is paid back and some plans allow for 5-30 year repayment options.
+You pay interest on the loan, but most of the interest goes back into your account so you are paying yourself.
+The money you receive is not taxable as long it is paid back and some plans allow for 5-15 year repayment options.